flyway/flyway-play/README.md

 The default pattern is ${placeholder}.
 This can be configured using the placeholderPrefix and placeholderSuffix properties.

-The placeholder prefix, suffix and key-value pairs can be specificed in application.conf, e.g.
+The placeholder prefix, suffix, and key-value pairs can be specified in application.conf, e.g.

 ```
 db.default.migration.placeholderPrefix="$flyway{{{"